 Was this ride celebrating or marking a significant moment/milestone/achievement in your life?
 If so, would you mind sharing?

 When I initially found this ride, I envisioned that I would do it after I had completed my Masters at university, and it would be a reward to myself for getting through uni.
 However, life happens and by the time I finished Masters I was fully immersed in my job at Forensics.
 So I guess this is sort of a delayed celebration/reward for finishing my studies!

 What Globetrotting rides have you since completed/planned/dreamed about?

 All of them?
 Looking through the ones on offer I’m finding it so difficult to decide which one to do next!
-I definitely want to do the rest of the ones in Australia – especially the Kimberley Ride and the Tassie Tiger Trail.
+I definitely want to do the rest of the ones in Australia – especially the Kimberley Ride.
 The New Zealand ones also look amazing and NZ is a country I adore, and having heard Kate talk about the rides in America I also want to give them a go.
 We also had another rider on our trek who had completed the Maasai Mara ride recently and the way she spoke about it made it sound absolutely incredible.

 What is your most memorable Globetrotting moment?